Prox-C/Hello-World/README.md

 Etude op.
-1 no. 1 - "Hello-World"
+1 no. 1 - "Hello World"

 A showcase of my god-awful progress in front-end web development.